sumitkumar1503/ecommerce/README.md

 ## Drawbacks/LoopHoles
 - When user edit their profile then he/she must login again because their username/password is updated in db.
+- Popup of product is added to cart is shown when click on Ecommerce logo (soon i will fix it)

 ## Feedback
 Any suggestion and feedback is welcome.
 You can message me on facebook